rayfalls/social_network_analysis/README.md

 (3) Word cloud generator

-Fun to visualize trendy topics
+Applying RNN based word-to-vector (pre-trained) to break down setences to words.
+Use the results to find trendy topics and generate wordcloud visulization

 (4) Unsupervised learning to cluster user by timezone from activity pattern